awsdocs/amazon-cloudwatch-user-guide/doc_source/Lambda-Insights.md

 Lambda Insights uses a new CloudWatch Lambda extension, which is provided as a Lambda layer\.
 When you install this extension on a Lambda function, it collects system\-level metrics and emits a single performance log event for every invocation of that Lambda function\.
 CloudWatch uses embedded metric formatting to extract metrics from the log events\.

 For more information about Lambda extensions, see [ Using AWS Lambda extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html)\.
-For more information about embedded metric format, see [Ingesting high\-cardinality logs and generating metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.
+For more information about embedded metric format, see [Ingest high\-cardinality logs to generate metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.

 You can use Lambda Insights with any Lambda function that uses a Lambda runtime that supports Lambda extensions\.
 For a list of these runtimes, see [ Lambda Extensions API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html)\.